 3. For maximum entertainment value, we suggest using Quick Bids.
 The software gives you the option of using quick bids (bidders can easily see and select the next possible bid) or max bids (ebay-style bidding).
 Either will work for your mobile bidding event, but Quick Bids allow for bidding frenzies to develop.
 This drives up bid totals and adds a really fun element to your silent auction.

 4. You’ll want to send your guests and invitation to bid.
 Which means you’ll need to collect valid email addresses for your attendees.
-Plus/Premium subscribers can text invites to bid, so collecting mobile phone numbers is a good idea, too.
+Plus/Professional subscribers can text invites to bid, so collecting mobile phone numbers is a good idea, too.

 5. Open your silent auction early.
 This is Jon’s number one recommendation for success.
 Here’s why: “…the learning curve for mobile auctions is significant enough that expecting your guest to walk in to the event at say 6:30, get the link, browse the silent, socialize and figure out how to bid all before the silent closes and dinner starts is asking for trouble.
 Plus, there is absolutely no downside to opening it early.”
 He’s right.
 Even though the software makes mobile bidding intuitive, guests are multitasking as soon as they walk in the door.
 Why not let them get mobile bidding down earlier?

-6. Set up a mobile bidding screen (Plus/Premium only) for items you know will be popular, or for your paddle raise/special appeal, or both.
+6. Set up a mobile bidding screen (Plus/Professional only) for items you know will be popular, or for your paddle raise/special appeal, or both.
 Seeing bidding/giving in real time on a big screen can inspire higher bids.
 And it’s entertaining.
 Everyone gets to ooh and aah while watching the bidding wars.

 7. Open it early!
 Yep, we’re saying it again.
 Because the worst thing that could happen is that someone will place a bid.
 To us this is a good thing: the more bids on an item the better, right?
 So why not let your bidders start a day or two before the actual event?

 8. Set up a mobile bidding station where folks can get their questions answered quickly.
 Staff it with the person on your team who best understands how mobile bidding works.
 They can help anyone who can’t find their invitation to bid, or who placed a bid by mistake (it happens).
-They can also place proxy bids (Plus/Premium only) for anyone whose battery died or who (gasp!) just didn’t bring their phone with them.
+They can also place proxy bids (Plus/Professional only) for anyone whose battery died or who (gasp!) just didn’t bring their phone with them.

 9. Turn on automatic close-out.
 Unless you particularly want to award each item manually to its winner, let the software do it for you.